Planning and Designing International Development Projects PG (8770.4)

 Special assessment requirements

-Please consult with the unit convenor at the start of the semester of you have any special needs, or alternatively, consult the disabilities office.
+Please consult with the unit convenor at the start of the semester of you have any special needs, or alternatively, consult the Welfare office.

 Supplementary assessment will only be provided in accordance with the Supplementary Assessment Policy.
 See section 5.4 in the Student Guide to Policies: